By: Blonde Two

 - Mobile GPS technology does not always give you the whole picture.
 With a map, you can do more alignment and see a wider area in a usable scale (one that gives you the detail you need), always good if you are trying to work out where you are.

 Luckily for all of us it isn’t difficult these days to learn to navigate.
 There are numerous courses and training sessions available across the country.
 If you want to be sure that the person training you is adequately qualified, ask them; the BMC provide a handy list of qualifications here https://www.thebmc.co.uk/qualifications-explained_0 You are looking for LLA (Lowland Leader Award), HML (Hill and Moorland Leader Award – formerly WGL), ML (Mountain Leader Award), WML (Winter Mountain Leader Award) or IML (International Mountain Leader Award).

 But what do I do if I want to learn to navigate tomorrow?
 I hear you ask.

-Well the answer to that is easy, we have a couple of spaces left on tomorrow’s ‘Navigation for Beginners’ workshop in Princetown (Dartmoor) just get in touch as below if you want to join us:
+Well the answer to that is easy, we have spaces left on this summer’s Dartmoor navigation courses.
+Just get in touch as below if you want to join us: